 * Minor Spoiler Alert *

 IT Chapter 2 is considerably better than Part One.
-Part one looked fantastic, the kids were fantastic, and I really liked the atmosphere and set, but something about it was just a little off.
+The first movie looked great, the kids were fantastic, and I really liked the atmosphere and set, but something about it was just a little off.
 Part Two redeemed the whole thing, something just clicked.
-It’s nearly 3 hours long and didn’t feel like it was at all, it flew by.
+It’s nearly three hours long and didn’t feel like it was at all, it flew by.

 The actors were perfect, young and grown up Stan literally look like the same person.
 Even those who didn’t look like the kids doppelganger (like Bill Hader and Finn Wolfhard don’t look that alike) they all nailed their characters personality and mannerisms, Richie was by far the star of the film in my opinion.